 LOUISVILLE, KY., SWEPT BY RAGING WATER OF THE RIVER

 Louisville, Ky., Jan.
 20. - With the Ohio relentlessly pouring its flood southward and maintaining a steady rise of an inch an hour.
-Kentucky streams contributing their volumes from the mountain regions, a high wind blowing up stream all day...
+Kentucky streams contributing their volumes from the mountain regions, a high wind blowing up stream all day damaging shipping and preventing the rapid passing of the current.
+Louisville tonight faces a flood situation which promises to equal before the crest is passed the stage of 1894, the greatest flood ever...
 Read MORE...

 Morning World-Herald - Omaha, Nebraska - January 21, 1907